Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Here are a few commonly forgotten KPIs that you should measure in order to achieve both customer success and company growth.
+Here are a few commonly forgotten KPIs that you should measure using a marketing dashboard software in order to achieve both customer success and company growth.

 There is a very limited window in sales.
 You need to ensure that your sales team answers both quickly and efficiently.
 Potential customers have already done their research even before contacting your business.
 This means when an inbound lead comes through the door, they’re interested and ready to go.
 Make sure a sales rep is in touch in less than 24 hours to bring the deal over the finish line.
 Over 50% of SaaS businesses do not reply to inbound leads within 5 business days!

 Simply put: how many marketing dollars did you put into acquiring a new customer?
 Yes, this includes both paid promotion and the overhead cost of paying your marketing department.
 This KPI is crucial for understanding your marketing budget and planning finances down the road.